 My best guess as to what’s up relates to our podcast hosting.
 It seems very likely that the podcast is getting so many hits that it drowns out Dropbox’s limits.
 I did not think it was that popular, but others have had this problem too.
 If you are considering hosting a podcast on Dropbox, I would suggest you avoid it.

 You’ll find that, for many links here, I have switched to using short URLs.
 This is useful in a number of ways.
-It helps me see what are being hit the most, and gives you easier link style to remember for quick access.
+It helps me see what is being hit the most, and gives you an easier link style to remember for quick access.
 Pointers to most of the software I’ve developed use these short types of links.
-For example, BatchDBx, can be downloaded from http://url.cwl.cc/BatchDBx.
-In cases where I need to change the underlying hosting structure, I can also change where that link points to quickly so you don’t lose access to the files.
+For example, BatchDBx can be downloaded for free.
+In cases where I need to change the underlying hosting structure, I can also change where that link points too quickly so you don’t lose access to the files.

 1. I was out of town when I first noticed it.
 You guys should tell me when this happens :).